apache/zeppelin/docs/interpreter/geode.md

 #### Apply Zeppelin Dynamic Forms

-You can leverage [Zepplein Dynamic Form](https://zeppelin.incubator.apache.org/docs/manual/dynamicform.html) inside your OQL queries.
-You can use both the `text input` and `select form` parametrization features
+You can leverage [Zeppelin Dynamic Form](https://zeppelin.incubator.apache.org/docs/manual/dynamicform.html) inside your OQL queries.
+You can use both the `text input` and `select form` parameterization features

 ```sql
 %geode.oql